Search for a rare disease

 Woolly hair can either be present at birth or appear in the first months of life.
 The curls, with an average diameter of 0.5 cm, lie closely together and usually make the hair difficult to comb; in addition, the hair may be more fragile than usual.
 The hair growth rate is usually normal but the anagen phase may be truncated, with the result that the hair does not grow to be long.
-Woolly hair either shows a generalized distribution affecting the entire scalp or a localized circumscribed distribution in the form of a woolly hair nevus (see this term).
+Woolly hair either shows a generalized distribution affecting the entire scalp or a localized circumscribed distribution in the form of a woolly hair nevus.
 A diffuse partial form, manifesting during adolescence and adulthood, have also been described.
 In many cases, woolly hair is associated with hypotrichosis.
-Whilst wooly hair may occur as an isolated finding, it is important to exclude manifestations that occur in syndromic forms such as dilated cardiomyopathy and palmoplantar keratoderma (Carvajal syndrome), with arrhythmogenic right ventricular cardiomyopathy and palmoplantar keratoderma (Naxos disease), or with growth failure and neurological symptoms (Menkes disease) (see these terms).
+Whilst wooly hair may occur as an isolated finding, it is important to exclude manifestations that occur in syndromic forms such as dilated cardiomyopathy and palmoplantar keratoderma (Carvajal syndrome), arrhythmogenic right ventricular cardiomyopathy and palmoplantar keratoderma (Naxos disease), or with growth failure and neurological symptoms (Menkes disease).

-Isolated forms are mostly due to homozygous or sometimes compound heterozygous mutations in the genes lipase H (LIPH) and lysophosphatidic acid receptor 6 (LPAR6), that act along a common pathway which plays an important role in the control of hair growth as well as hair texture.
-In only very few patients, heterozygous mutations have been reported in two keratin genes, namely KRT74 and KRT71.
-The syndromic forms are due to mutations in desmoplakin (DSP) (Naxos disease), plakoglobin (JUP) (Carvajal syndrome), and ATPase copper transporting alpha polypeptide (ATP7A) (Menkes disease).
-Just recently, mutations have been identified in KANK2, which encodes the steroid receptor coactivator (SRC)-interacting protein (SIP), for a family with woolly hair and keratoderma without any accompanying heart defects.
+Isolated forms are mostly due to homozygous or sometimes compound heterozygous mutations in the genes lipase H (LIPH, 3q27.2) and lysophosphatidic acid receptor 6 (LPAR6, 13q14.2), that act along a common pathway which plays an important role in the control of hair growth as well as hair texture.
+In only very few patients, heterozygous mutations have been reported in two keratin genes, namely KRT74 (12q13.13) and KRT71 (12q13.13).
+Mutations have also been reported in KRT25 (17q21.2 ).
+Recently, a new gene locus was reported for woolly hair on chromosome 4q35.1-q35.2 with a potential disease gene with one affected family only.
 The etiology of diffuse partial woolly hair and of sporadically occurring woolly hair nevi is unknown.

 A thorough dermatological examination with an evaluation of the entire integument should be performed and may also identify any associated manifestations.
 The examination of the hair shafts by light and electron microscopy reveals an elliptical cross section, variations in caliber, axis rotation and kinked formation, as well as non-homogeneous keratinization.
 In some cases trichorrexis nodosa is evident.
 If necessary, the anagen/catagen ratio can be determined using a trichogram.
 In cases of diffuse partial woolly hair, an increase in intermediate follicles can be detected histopathologically.

 Differential diagnosis includes acquired progressive curling of the hair, allotrichia circumscripta symmetrica, acquired partial kinky hair and drug-induced kinky hair.
 Syndromes with woolly hair should also be excluded, such as Naxos disease, Carvajal syndrome, Woolly hair-hypotrichosis-everted lower lip-outstanding ears syndrome, woolly-hair-palmoplantar keratoderma syndrome, and skin fragility-woolly hair-palmoplantar keratoderma syndrome.

 Generalized forms due to KRT74 and KRT71 mutations are autosomal dominant, and forms due to LIPH and LPAR6 mutations are autosomal recessive.
-Syndromic forms are all recessive.
 Sporadic forms may also occur.
 Follicular mosaicism is likely, while an autosomal dominant transmission has also been discussed for diffuse partial woolly hair.